OpSecId/didwebvh-tutorial/README.md

 ### GH Page & Repository

-Create a new repo from this [template](https://github.com/new?template_name=didwebvh-tutorial&template_owner=OpSecId) Enable GH pages Settings -> Pages
+- Create a new repo from this [template repository](https://github.com/new?template_name=didwebvh-tutorial&template_owner=OpSecId)
+- Enable GH pages via Settings -> Pages
-Set the source to Deploy from a branch
+  - Set the source to Deploy from a branch
-Deploy from the main branch `/(root)` directory
+  - Deploy from the main branch `/(root)` directory

 ### Docker & CLI